SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 System.out.println(myNum);
 ```

-The **long** data type can store whole numbers from -9223372036854775808  to 9223372036854775807
+- **Long** data type can store whole numbers from -9223372036854775808  to 9223372036854775807

-**Long** can be used when an **int** is not large enough to store the value.
+This is used when an int is not large enough to store the value.

-Note that when using long, you should append "L" (case-insensitive) to the end of the numeric value:
+Note that you should end the value with an "L":

 ```java live
 long myNum = 15000000000L;
 System.out.println(myNum);
 ```
+[/slide]

+[slide hideTitle]
-## Integer Overflow
+# Integer Overflow

 All integers have a range - a minimum and maximum value.
 This means that integers can overflow, resulting in incorrect values.

-Take a look at the example below:
+Take a look at the below example.

 ```java
 byte counter = 0;